mleukam/training/README.md

 # Training
-A collection of training materials and best practices A guide to organizing data science projects: https://medium.com/outlier-bio-blog/a-quick-guide-to-organizing-data-science-projects-updated-for-2016-4cbb1e6dac71
+A collection of training materials and best practices

+A guide to organizing data science projects can be found [here](https://medium.com/outlier-bio-blog/a-quick-guide-to-organizing-data-science-projects-updated-for-2016-4cbb1e6dac71)

 ## Overview
 Data science projects should be